Recruiting Studies

 Highlighted recruiting studies for neuromyelitis optica, selected by enrollment size and research scope.

-Study of Inebilizumab in Pediatric Subjects With Neuromyelitis Optica Spectrum Disorder
+Observational Safety Study in Women With Neuromyelitis Optica Spectrum Disorder (NMOSD) Exposed to UPLIZNA® During Pregnancy

 Frequently Asked Questions About Neuromyelitis Optica Clinical Trials